pogonoob/SibylSystem/README.md

 ------------

-#### Development and planning
+#### Development and planning is under active development and some future plans include

-Sibyl is under active development and some future plans include
+- Mewtwo 3.0 is under developement
 - Gif responses
 - Better and detailed scanning
 - Improved logging, access and replies strings